gamelab/Dressup-Blueprint/README.md

 STEP 1:
 --------------------------------------------
 Preload any images used.
-In the loadingState.js file, preload any spritesheets used.
+In the MainLoader.js file, preload any spritesheets used.

 	Example:
-	loadingState.preload = function () {
+	MainLoader.preload = function () {
 		this.addSpriteSheet('head', 'assets/head.png', 150, 117);
 	};